 Photo via Flickr user Peretz Partensky

-This is the first in a four-part series on housing the substantial homeless population in San Francisco, featuring stories from the people living on the margins of life in one of America's richest cities.
+This is the first in a three-part series on housing the substantial homeless population in San Francisco, featuring stories from the people living on the margins of life in one of America's richest cities.

 San Francisco’s SROs (single room occupancy housing) once used to function as low-cost dormitory-style apartments for the city’s artists, students, transient workers, fresh immigrants, and bachelors.
 Those newly arrived and/or down on their luck were at least able to maintain some acceptable standard of living.

 But the start of the housing crisis in the mid-70s demolished or repurposed at least 9,000 of these long-stay units into expensive apartments and office buildings, relegating the remaining SROs to serve as government-sponsored housing for about 30,000 of the city’s poorest residents; those who are chronically homeless but stable enough fulfill the bare minimum requirements for welfare.
 In 1970, Justin Herman, the executive director of the San Francisco Redevelopment Agency said of the SRO-studded SoMa neighborhood, “This land is too valuable to permit poor people to park on it," echoing the political sentiments that have lead the city to its current crisis in housing the poor.